Nastel/tnt4j-streams-syslogd/README.md

 **NOTE:** also see TNT4J-Streams README document chapter ['Manually installed dependencies'](https://github.com/Nastel/tnt4j-streams/blob/master/README.md#manually-installed-dependencies).

 ## Building
-* To build the project, run maven goals `clean package`
+* To build the project, run Maven goals `clean package`
-* To build the project and install to local repo, run maven goals `clean install`
+* To build the project and install to local repo, run Maven goals `clean install`
 * To make distributable release assemblies use one of profiles: `pack-bin` or `pack-all`:
-    * containing only binary distribution: run `mvn -P pack-bin`
+    * containing only binary (including `test` package) distribution: run `mvn -P pack-bin`
-    * containing binary, source and javadoc distribution: run `mvn -P pack-all`
+    * containing binary (including `test` package), `source` and `javadoc` distribution: run `mvn -P pack-all`
+* To make maven required `source` and `javadoc` packages, use profile `pack-maven`
+* To make maven central compliant release having `source`, `javadoc` and all signed packages, use `maven-release` profile

-Release assemblies are built to `../build/tnt4j-streams-syslogd` directory.
+Release assemblies are built to `build/` directory.

-**NOTE:** sometimes maven fails to correctly handle dependencies.
-If dependency configuration looks fine, but maven still complains about missing dependencies try to delete local maven repository by hand: e.g., on MS Windows delete contents of `c:\Users\[username]\.m2\repository` directory.
+**NOTE:** sometimes Maven fails to correctly handle dependencies.
+If dependency configuration looks fine, but Maven still complains about missing dependencies try to delete local Maven repository by hand: e.g., on MS Windows delete contents of `c:\Users\[username]\.m2\repository` directory.

 So resuming build process quick "how to build" steps would be like this: